Mjz86/c_colon/mcc.md

-in general, api objects defined as part of this ABI are assumed to be extern "c:". however, some (many?) are specified to be extern "c" or extern "c++" if they:
+in general, API objects defined as part of this ABI are assumed to be extern "c:". however, some (many?) are specified to be extern "c" or extern "c++" if they: